The Amy Ferguson Institute is a nonprofit organization that supports, produces and markets vocal arts in the West Kootenays.

 A Production Skills Mentorship Award was created in 2012 to assist in developing the production skills of aspiring local technicians and directors.
 AFI created the fund to enable local organizations mounting a production to engage a student technician to be mentored by the production’s senior technician.
 For the application process please visit our Awards page.

-- Dianna Ducs, Chair
+- Dianna Ducs, President

 - Eric Galbraith, Financials

-- Sydney Black, VP
+- Sydney Black